colinmorris/colinmorris.github.com/_posts/2016-07-01-dreaming-rbms.markdown

 Once we've trained a model, how do we get it to talk?
 Starting from any random string, we sample the hidden layer.
 Then using that hidden layer, we sample the visible layer, getting a new string.
 If we repeat this process (called Gibbs sampling) a whole bunch of times, we should get a name out at the end.

 What does it mean to sample the hidden/visible layer?
 Our binary units are **stochastic**, so given a string, each hidden unit will want to turn on with some probability, according to its bias and the weights coming into it from active visible units.
 Sampling the hidden layer given a visible layer means turning each hidden unit on or off according to some rolls of the dice.
+(And vice-versa for sampling the visible layer.)

 #### More details (for nerds)